Dnyarri/PixelArtScaling/README.md

 - Scale2xGUI.py - uses AdvMAME2x scaling, equipped with simple GUI for opening and saving PNG files.
 - Scale2xCLI.py - same AdvMAME2x scaling as above, runs with command line:
         *python Scale2xCLI.py input.png output.png*
+- batchScale2x.py - batch rescaling of all PNG files within choosen directory, recursively, using AdvMAME2x scaling.
+Rescaled images are saved as copies with ".2x.png" extension added.

 - Scale3xGUI.py - uses AdvMAME3x scaling, equipped with simple GUI for opening and saving PNG files.
 - Scale3xCLI.py - same AdvMAME3x scaling as above, runs with command line:
         *python Scale3xCLI.py input.png output.png*
+- batchScale3x.py - batch rescaling of all PNG files within choosen directory, recursively, using AdvMAME3x scaling.
+Rescaled images are saved as copies with ".3x.png" extension added.

+Take notice that, by runnung batchScaleNx programs on the same folder several times, you progressively populate this folder with copies of copies of copies of PNGs with different rescaling.
+Soon they multiply, and only one man can stop it.

 *Dependencies:* [PyPNG](https://gitlab.com/drj11/pypng), Tkinter, sys